OperatingSystemRocket/RocketOS/docs/source/docs_source/drivers/ata/ata_driver.rst

 data of the hard drive
 (not including a null
 terminator unless in
+the datastream) starting at
-the datastream).
+the current HDD location.
 It
 requires a pointer to a mutable
 ``struct ata_driver_data`` object
 returned from ``ata_driver_init()``.
-It also updates teh location of the HDD inside of ``ata_data``.
+It also updates the location of the HDD inside of ``ata_data``.

 **Example Usage**::